TheTechnobear/SSP/technobear/README.txt

-#### Midi Output
-currently there is an issue in the SSP firmware which means it will connect to the 'virtual' output device that is created. this will mean the MIDI objects stops working, and cause issues when you switch patches.

-workaround: re-connect a physical midi device so that the SSP picks that up

-note: these text files are using markdown format, this allows extra formatting in some editors/browsers
+note: this text file uses markdown format, this allows extra formatting in some editors/browsers